-If you have a well stocked spice pantry, why go out and buy a packet of fajita seasoning when it’ll take 5 minutes to make this easy fajita seasoning recipe at home?
+If you have a well stocked spice pantry, why go out and buy a packet when it’ll take 5 minutes to make this easy fajita seasoning recipe at home?

 Not to mention you can control the amount of heat and salt in your fajita seasoning.

 What is the difference between taco seasoning and fajita seasoning?